ansible/ansible/docs/docsite/rst/intro_windows.rst

     git clone https://github.com/ansible/ansible.git
     source ansible/hacking/env-setup

-After you've successfully run these commands, you can start to create your inventory, write example playbooks and start targetting systems using the plethora of available Windows modules.
+After you've successfully run these commands, you can start to create your inventory, write example playbooks and start targeting systems using the plethora of available Windows modules.

 ..
 Note:: Ansible is also reported to work on Cygwin, but this is more cumbersome and doesn't scale as well as WSL.